 - Multi-storey Car Park – A total of 226 Car parks and Motorcycle bays will be built for longhouse residents and visitors under the multi-storey and covered parking bays.

-- Temple – Bigger land allocation for the existing Sri Maha Mariamman temple measuring 0.69-acre and a separate document of title to be issued for the temple to ensure it’s interest is well protected.
+- Temple – Bigger land allocation for the existing Sri Maha Mariamman temple measuring 0.69-acre and a separate document of title to be issued for the temple ensuring its interest is well protected.

-- Bukit Kiara longhouse settlers – Their quality of life or well-being will be improved from the new and spacious 850 sq ft affordable apartment units or RUMAWIP complete with better community facilities compared to their current inadequate homes.
-They have been living in these temporary and dilapidated longhouses for more than 37 years since their relocation in 1982.
+- Bukit Kiara longhouse settlers – Quality of lives or well–being will be improved as they will get new and spacious affordable apartment units measuring 850 sq ft per unit complete with better Community Facilities compared to their current inadequate and smaller longhouse size ranging from 450–600 sq ft per unit.
+They have been living in these temporary and dilapidated homes for more than 37 years since their relocation in 1982.

-- Public & Surrounding Community – Public and TTDI residents will benefit from better upkeep and enhancement of the park.
+- Public & Surrounding Community – Park users and TTDI residents will benefit from better upkeep and enhancement of the park.

 - Sustainable development – High levels of thoughts have gone into the planning and execution of this urban development to ensure the design of the building is in harmony with nature and public spaces.
 Focusing on green internally and externally, the new building façade will complement well with the existing Taman Rimba Kiara park, thereby enhancing the quality of surroundings within this green enclave.